Tools-2 icon

 Handle 200 responses

-An HTTP 200/OK response status code means that the request was submitted correctly and Adyen processed it successfully.
-An HTTP 200 response does not automatically mean that the payment or the modification request was successfully executed.
+Although an HTTP response status code of 200 means that the request was submitted correctly and Adyen processed it successfully, it does not necessarily mean that the payment or modification request was successfully executed.

 When the payment response includes a resultCode with a value of Refused or Error, a refusalReason field is added.
-Check the refusal reason messages to learn more about the possible issues of the payment or the modification request.
+Check the refusal reason messages to learn more about the possible issues with payment or modification requests.
+For example:

 • You send a capture payment request.

-• The response to your capture request returns HTTP 200/OK.
+• The response to your capture request returns an HTTP response status code of 200.
 This means:

 • We received your request.